deepa180401/deepa180401/README.md

-# Hello:wave: , I'm Deepa:blush:
+# Hello 👋 , I'm Deepa 😊

+:point_ri
-:point_right: A passionate and self-motivated undergraduate student in B.Tech(IT)<br>
+ght: A passionate and self-motivated undergraduate student in B.Tech(IT)<br>

 🌱 Open to learn new things.<br>